Zebreu/SketchingAI/README.md

 # SketchingAI
 Sketching AI, based on a convolutional neural network and genetic algorithm

+Quick explanation: Drawings are generated and the neural network looks at them and chooses the ones that are most like the object it was asked for.
+The genetic algorithm takes care of combining the best ones and within a few generations (a couple hundreds), it produces (sometimes) recognizable sketches.

 Not really intended for distribution yet, but it works if you install a few things (all free and working under Linux):

 1. Install Anaconda https://store.continuum.io/cshop/anaconda/